duniter/duniter/concepts.md

 ### Spatially

 When new Bitcoins are created, only **some** Bitcoin users are credited of brand new Bitcoins. **We believe this is the first injustice.** Some might say *«but miners used electricity and time to get it»* ... we would answer this work shouldn't be rewarded by newly created Bitcoins.
 New Bitcoins should spray every Bitcoin user.
-Miners should be rewared another way, but not by money issuance.
+Miners should be rewared another way, not by money issuance.

 Of course, Bitcoin can't do this as Bitcoin users are not strongly identified, and one might benefit multiple time of money creation if he owns several wallets.
 But NodeCoin and OpenUDC can fix this.